MPhil Syllabus & Subjects 2025: Download Semester-wise PDF, Important Books

-M.Phil is a popular postgraduate programme spread over 2 years.
-Focused on research and development, it enables candidates from different streams such as Chemistry, Economics, Humanities, Commerce and Science, among others.
+M.Phil is a popular PG course of 2 years focused on research and development, which enables you from different streams such as Chemistry, Economics, Humanities, Commerce and Science, among others.

 This degree is earned after the completion of your undergraduate degree.
 However, it is not just a postgraduate degree.
 Instead, it is often made available to postgraduate students interested in participating in advanced academic research.